uashneiyash/passmanager/README.md

 "Data is stored locally.
 Please be aware of potential risks such as corruption, system failures, or other technical issues that may affect data integrity."

 ## Feature
- - wanna use in cli then 'python3 passmananger.py cli'
+ - wanna use in cli then `python3 passmananger.py cli`